Horcrux Redux, Yet Again:

 But Tom could have poked his head into the library and performed a brief “Accio diary” without taking much time.
 Even paying another visit to the Chamber of Secrets itself wouldn’t have taken long.

-And then; mission (whatever said mission was) accomplished, since Riddle hadn’t anything else that he particularly wanted to do, he threw a tantrum for over 20 years, and embarked on a life of crime, trailing his enthralled followers after him, like the pied piper.
+And then; mission (whatever said mission was) accomplished, since Riddle hadn’t anything else that he particularly needed to do, he threw a tantrum for over 20 years, and embarked on a life of crime, trailing his enthralled followers after him, like the pied piper.

-And then the ruddy Prophecy turned up, and he decided that killing the infant “child of Prophecy” and using his murder for his last Horcrux was an even better idea than trying to figure out a risk-free way of murdering Albus Dumbledore and making his final Horcrux from that.
+And then the ruddy Prophecy turned up, and he decided that killing an infant “child of Prophecy” and using that murder for his last Horcrux was an even better idea than trying to figure out a risk-free way of murdering Albus Dumbledore and making his final Horcrux from that.
 He would arrange for Dumbledore’s death by some other means.
 And never mind making a Horcrux from it.
 That was no longer necessary.

 Which now raises the question of whether Tom did only create the Diary in ’81, and what he had intended to do with it.